bsdfbenchmark/bbm/docs/source/reference.rst

 1. the reference cannot refer to nothing.
 While this seems like a good thing (avoiding ``null_ptr``).
-It can cause issues when creating arrays of references that are iteratively setup.
+It can cause issues when creating arrays of references that are iteratively initialized.

 2. ``std::reference_wrapper`` cannot handle rvalues, where as regular references can: